dataninja-python/the-dataninja-blog/content/posts/my-first-post.md

 So far, the only thing the internet has succeeded at this week - sadly, this is common and why I read books - is helping me find whole new ways to procrastinate.
 Like the Leetcode and CodeSignal problems I completed which one of my mentors says are completely unnecessary.

+Totally spent a few hours on those.
+The ADHD battle is real...what can I say.

 ## FAIL * FAIL * FAIL = COLLOSAL FAIL

 What did I actually do this week?
 Embarrassingly, this: